bennytjia/bennytjia.github.io/README.md

 # bennytjia.github.io
-Personal blog -- Tech, finance, and anything in between
+Thoughts on tech, finance, and anything in between